StazeTH/StazeTH/README.md

  Hi, I’m @StazeTH

-  French, 21 years old, I am on Github out of pure curiosity and I hope to be able to learn a little more about programming.
+  French, born in 2000, I am on Github out of pure curiosity and I hope to be able to learn a little more about programming.

 I'm still learning English so I apologize in advance for any mistakes I might make. ^^